Happy Dragon and Dancing Phoenix Qi Gong

 This is taught in a one day workshop.

-Shi Ba Shi – 18 Movement Tai Ji Qi Gong
+SHI BA SHI – 18 Movement Tai Ji Qi Gong

 Sally’s teacher is Master Zhang Hao, she also learned this style from Pamella Anthony and Simon Blow.